moogway82/JamSoftElectronULA/README.md

 - Julian, a volunteer at the RMC Cave who was really supportive when I visited and gave me a much needed boost to carry on when it wasn't going well
 - The Stardot community - great group of people and just an amazing place for all things Acorn
 - MFMI Lee and his Discord Server for just being a super supportive community and giving me the push to get this out there
+- Jon (Ronin47) for being one of the first people to make one up and helping to diagnosing some of the issues he found and test fixes, it's a much better board for it!
 - Libi, my amazing partner for putting up with me mucking about on old computers